afzalhussein/user-activity-tracker/README.md

 - Managing timers and cleanup logic
 - Conditional re-running based on dependencies

 The app uses Tailwind CSS for responsive styling and includes a dark mode toggle for switching between light and dark themes.
+Tests verify component rendering, async behavior, event handling, and state persistence.

 ---